 Born in 1964 Bugiri district, Alfred moved to Jinja, Uganda in 2000.
-He married Rose in 1984 and is currently the Pastor at Nile Baptist Church, Jinja, but will be leaving that job to focus solely on the work of MVA.
+He married Rose in 1984 and was the Pastor at Nile Baptist Church, Jinja for many years until December 2019.
+From January 2020 Alfred will be committing most of his time to the work of MVA.

 Stephen Adundo Egesa is a graduate with a Degree in Social Work and Social Administration.
 He works with the youth in universities and colleges, preaching and providing pastoral support.